9spokes/open-platform-docs/source/includes/organisation/_index.md

-# Organisation
+# Organization

-The organisation endpoint is used to manage settings & preferences for your account.
+The organization endpoint is used to manage settings & preferences for your account.